JD-Gonz/info415_sp15/week 4/csrf_hw.md

 		- Django
 	- This should include a few sentences about how to properly mitigate CSRF and a code example for each framework/language
 	- Include a link or two to further reading/reference for the "developer"

+## Deliverables
+A .zip file containing the following:
+1. An HTML file that opens in Firefox and triggers the CSRF attack against lvl 1 and make a post on the lvl 1 wall.
+2. An HTML file that opens in Firefox and triggers the CSRF attack against lvl 2 and make a post on the lvl 2 wall.
+3. A .txt file containing a URL that I can copy and paste into Firefox that will trigger an attack against lvl 3 and make a post on the lvl 3 wall.

 ## Due Date
 You can submit your malicious pages and link to me on Monday April 27nd by 5:30pm (17:30) via email and I will run them.
 This will allow you to verify whether your CSRF attacks worked, and if they didn't work, give you a few days to tweak them.